camunda/camunda-docs/docs/guides/getting-started-orchestrate-api-endpoints.md

 keywords: [api endpoints, orchestration, getting started, user guide, connectors]
 ---

 A connector is a reusable building block that works out of the box.
-Each connector task can be configured with domain specific parameters without implementing custom business logic.
+Each connector task can be configured with domain-specific parameters without implementing custom business logic.

 The concept of a connector consists of two parts: the business logic is implemented as a job worker, and the user interface during modeling is provided using an element template.